Skip to main content

 • .tinx-home/store/

-That preserves both metadata and OCI store content so later jobs avoid re-downloading providers.
+That preserves metadata, OCI store content, extracted assets, and previously installed lazy tools so later jobs avoid re-downloading or reinstalling providers.

 Authenticate to registries